shyamalaAshok/restAPI/README.md

 log4j.properties file: Properties of logging is defined.
 All classes are logged with INFO and ERROR level. logs folder: logs.log file is created once the test execution is complete

-Licensing
-This project is licensed under the terms of the MIT license.